12 reasons to visit Ribe – the oldest town in Denmark

-If you’ve read my blog, you probably know that I love quaint towns, and I love living in quaint little Denmark.
-It’s funny because most of my life, I’ve always been more to exotic countries so I thought I’d end up living in Thailand, Australia or the Caribbean.
+It’s funny because most of my life, I’ve always been more to exotic countries so I thought I’d end up living in Thailand, Australia, or the Caribbean.

 Yeah, so that’s still not off the table, now that I come to think of it, but for now, I’m very happy with my life in Denmark.
 One of the reasons for that is that I can visit cities like Ribe.

 Ribe is just a few hours from where I live, yet it still feels worlds away.
-Thomas, his mother and I went on a Denmark road trip some time back where we decided to visit Ribe.
+Thomas, his mother, and I went on a Denmark road trip some time back where we decided to visit Ribe.
 We all loved it right away.
-From the cute little B&B we stayed at to the cosy restaurants and the medieval houses.

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support ♡ Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 Why visit Ribe Denmark?

-Have you ever heard of Ribe?
 Most people outside of Denmark haven’t.
 Then they visit by accident and fall in love with the city.
 At least that’s what I’ve heard from more or less everyone visiting.

-There’s just something about Ribe.
-We have other towns in Denmark that are also super charming with half-timbered houses and winding cobble streets.
 Like Ebeltoft, Faaborg or Sæby.
 But Ribe has something the other towns do not have.
 It’s PACKED with dramatic history and it’s the oldest of them all.

-Whether you visit Ribe for a day, a weekend or a week, there’s plenty to see and do in the town and the nearby area.
+Whether you visit Ribe for a day, a weekend, or a week, there’s plenty to see and do in the town and the nearby area.
 You won’t be bored, I promise you that.

 Let’s take a look at why you should visit.

-The oldest town in Scandinavia
+Ribe is the oldest town in Scandinavia

-Founded around year 700, Ribe is the oldest town, not only in Denmark, but in all of Scandinavia.
-I think that’s pretty cool.
+Founded around the year 700, Ribe is the oldest city in Denmark and the rest of Scandinavia.

-Back in the Viking Era (793–1066 AD), it was an important trade town for the vikings because of its strategic location linking Scandinavia with the rest of the Nordic countries.
+Back in the Viking Era (793–1066 AD), it was an important trade town for the Vikings because of its strategic location linking Scandinavia with the rest of the Nordic countries.

-Since then, Ribe has seen its fair share of turmoil.
-First a devastating fire in 1580 where 213 houses burned down, and then a severe flooding in 1634 that caused serious damage.
+First, a devastating fire in 1580 where 213 houses burned down, and then a severe flooding in 1634 that caused serious damage.
 But Ribe kept its medieval charm.

-Learn about the Vikings
+2. Learn about the Vikings

 Speaking of Vikings..

-Ribe has an interesting Viking center.
-Here, you’ll see how we lived 1200 years ago and experience how it is to be a viking for a day.
 The reconstructed Viking village also shows how weapons and clothes were made, and you can try some of the fun activities like Viking cooking, wood carving or archery.

 Ribe Vikingecenter is only open during summer.

-See Ribe Cathedral and climb the tower
+3. Visit Ribe Cathedral and climb the tower

 Ribe Cathedral is probably the first sight you’ll see when you arrive.
 It’s the landmark of Ribe for several reasons:

-It’s the oldest cathedral in Denmark, the most-impressive Romanesque building we have and the only church in the country with five naves.
 If you’re not afraid of heights, you can climb the 248 tower stairs to get a beautiful view of Ribe and the countryside.

 Back in elementary school, I heard about the witch hunt in Denmark for the first time.
 It’s a dark and awful part of our history and many of the witchcraft trials took place in Ribe itself.
-The best known victim of the persecution of witches in Denmark is Maren Spliid.
-She was born in Ribe and burned at the stake for witchcraft in 1641.

 There’s a memorial stone for her in Ribe.
-And if the witch trials peaks your interest, you can (from July 2020) visit Ribe Witch Museum HEX, the first of its kind in Denmark.
+And if the witch trials pique your interest, you can (from July 2020) visit Ribe Witch Museum HEX, the first of its kind in Denmark.
 Here you’ll learn about the witchcraft trials of Europe and Denmark.

-Jacob A. Riis – a Danish hero
+5. See the birthplace of Jacob A. Riis – a Danish hero

 On a more positive note, you can visit the birthplace of Jacob A. Riis.